San Francisco graft trials: Schmitz convicted, released

-Political boss Abe Ruef of San Francisco on his way to San Quentin State Prison after he was convicted in the San Francisco Graft Trial of 1907–1908.
+Boss Ruef on his way to San Quentin State Prison after he was convicted in the graft trial of 1907–1908.

 On June 13, 1907, Mayor E.E.
 Schmitz was found guilty of extortion and the office of mayor was declared vacant.
 He was sent to jail to await sentence.
 Shortly thereafter he was sentenced to five years at San Quentin State Prison, the maximum sentence the law allowed.
 He immediately appealed.
 While awaiting the outcome of the appeal, Schmitz was kept in a cell in San Francisco County Jail.
 Dr. Edward R. Taylor, Dean of Hastings College of the Law, agreed to step in as interim mayor and was given power to appoint new supervisors to replace those who had resigned.

 On January 9, 1908, the District Court of Appeals nullified his conviction.
 Two months later, the California Supreme Court upheld the Court of Appeal's ruling, and Schmitz was released on bail, pending resolution of the outstanding bribery indictments.

 He was brought to trial once more in 1912, on charges of bribery.
 Ruef was brought from San Quentin to testify, but refused to give evidence.
 The other key witness, Chief Supervisor Gallagher, had disappeared without leave to Vancouver, British Columbia, Canada, and did not return.
 Schmitz was acquitted.

 Schmitz ran for mayor again in 1915 and 1919, but was soundly defeated due to his past reputation.
 Elected to the Board of Supervisors in 1921, he remained until 1925.
 He was married and had two daughters.

 Police Chief dies

-Police Chief William J. Biggy may have committed suicide.
+Police Chief William J. Biggy, who may have committed suicide.

 Heney and others publicly criticized Chief of Police William J. Biggy for the negligence and lax security that allowed Haas to kill himself with a hidden derringer, and Biggy was deeply hurt by Heney's allegations.
 Biggy had a falling out with those supporting the graft prosecution and was placed under surveillance by detectives employed by Burns.

 Biggy discussed his resignation with police commissioner Hugo Keil on December 1, 1908.
 While returning from that meeting during a nighttime crossing of San Francisco Bay from Belvedere to San Francisco aboard a police launch, Biggy went missing, a possible suicide.
 His body was found two weeks later floating in the bay.
 Biggy was a devout Catholic and the public thought it unlikely that he would commit suicide, but the Coroner's Jury returned a verdict of accidental death.